 h.
-Cash and Cash Equivalents :
+Cash and Cash Equivalents:

 Cash and Cash Equivalents comprise of cash on hand and cash at bank including fixed deposit/highly liquid investments with original maturity period of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
+For the purpose of the statement of cash flows, cash and cash equivalents consist of cash and short-term deposits, as defined above, as they are considered an integral part of the Company's cash management.

 i.
-Cash Flow Statements :
+Cash Flow Statements: